GramAddict/docs/contributing.md

 # Contributing to GramAddict

-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
+**First off, thanks for taking the time to contribute!**

-The following is a set of guidelines for contributing to GramAddict and its assocated repos, which are hosted in the [GramAddict Organization](https://github.com/gramaddict) on GitHub.
+The following is a set of guidelines for contributing to GramAddict and its associated repos, which are hosted in the [GramAddict Organization](https://github.com/gramaddict) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents
 - [I don't want to read this whole thing, I just have a question!!!](#i-dont-want-to-read-this-whole-thing-i-just-have-a-question)